Marital Property Includes Separate Property Increase in Value

 Error for Trial Court to Allocate Property Based Upon Market Forces

 In view of this clear rule that a separate property increase is marital, it’s surprising when spouses try to argue to the contrary, and even more surprising when a judge divides the marital asset without treating the increases in separate property as divisible marital property.

 A recent decision from the Colorado Court of Appeals held that it was reversible error for the trial court to set aside to a spouse most of the increase in the value of his premarital property without making specific findings as to how that would be equitable.
 Winick.2In re: Marriage of Winick (Colo.App.
-2019) (Unpublished decision).
+No. 19CA0098, Oct.
+31, 2019) (Unpublished decision).

 The husband had significant premarital property, and his separate property increase in value during the marriage was $474,000, while the wife’s premarital property had increased by just $63,000 during marriage.
 From that combined total appreciation of $537,000, the family law judge awarded the wife just 20% of the combined increase.
 The wife appealed, and the Court of Appeals reversed.

 Citing Balanson, the court first noted that the increases in value of separate property are marital.
 And when dividing marital property between the spouses, C.R.S.
 14-10-113(1) sets forth specific factors the court is required to consider in determining an equitable division.